Muhammad-Daniyal-Jawad1/Muhammad-Daniyal-Jawad1/README.md

 - 👋 Hi, I’m Muhammad Daniyal Jawad, a CS Junior at FAST-NUCES Lahore
 - 👀 I’m interested in ...
-Web Developmenr, Data Science and Cybersecurity
+Web Development, Data Science and Cybersecurity
 - 🌱 I’m currently learning ...
 React and Typescript
 - 📫 How to reach me ...
 LinkedIn: https://www.linkedin.com/in/muhammad-daniyal-jawad-411306272/